Frank Luke

-Frank Luke Jr. (May 19, 1897 – September 29, 1918) was an American fighter ace credited with 17 aerial victories, ranking him second among United States Army Air Service pilots after Captain Eddie Rickenbacker during World War I. Luke was the first airman to receive the Medal of Honor and first USAAS ace in a day.
+Frank Luke Jr. (May 19, 1897 – September 29, 1918) was an American fighter ace credited with 19 aerial victories, ranking him second among United States Army Air Service (USAAS) pilots during World War I, after Eddie Rickenbacker.
+Luke was the first airman to receive the Medal of Honor and first USAAS ace in a day.
 Luke Air Force Base, Arizona, a United States Air Force pilot training installation since World War II, is named in his honor.